Priyanka-Dongre1992/cat-dog-detection/README.md

-# cat-dog-detection

 ## Cat-Dog Detection Model Using YOLOv5

-A brief description of what this project does and who it's for

 ## Aim and Objectives
+## Aim
   The aim of this project is to develop a robust and accurate model for detecting cats and dogs in images using the YOLOv5 architecture.

-The objectives include:
+## objectives
 - Collecting and preparing a comprehensive dataset of cat and dog images.
 - Training a YOLOv5 model to accurately detect and classify cats and dogs.
 - Evaluating the performance of the model.